Danchiku/U120M-beam-model/README.md

 # U-120M proton beam model in PHITS
-This are a simulation input parameters for Monte Carlo program [PHITS](https://phits.jaea.go.jp/).
+These are a simulation input parameters for Monte Carlo program [PHITS](https://phits.jaea.go.jp/).
 Model is used in my Bachelor thesis **Model description of proton beams** for comparation with the experiment done on [cyclotron U-120M](https://www.ujf.cas.cz/en/departments/department-of-accelerators/cyclotron/) in Řež, Czechia.

 File `bp_model_v1.inp` is the old version of experiment conducted by C. Granja and his PhD student D. Poklop described in article *Directional-Sensitive Wide Field-of-View Monitoring of High-Intensity Proton Beams by Spectral Tracking of Scattered Particles with Scattering Foil and Miniaturized Radiation Camera* (this article is **not** yet published).
 File `bp_model_v2.inp` is the current version of the experiment described in the next chapter.

 ## Experimental setup
 - proton beam with average energy of $E=33$ MeV ($FWHM = 0.5$ MeV) on the $Ta$ foil,
 - beam divergence of $\pm1.2339\degree$,
-- nozzle has a exit $0.055$ mm thick $Al$ foil,
+- nozzle has a exit window $0.055$ mm thick $Al$ foil,
-- $0.1$ mm thick $Ta$ foil $56$ cm from the nozzle,
+- $0.1$ mm thick $Ta$ scatter foil $56$ cm from the nozzle,
 - $Si$ detection element of [MiniPix TPX3](https://advacam.com/camera/minipix-tpx3/) detector $141$ cm perpendicularly to the beam, $141$ cm parallel to the foil ($200$ cm from scatter foil), perpendicularly to scattered paticles and angled at $60$ degrees to the ceiling.

 ## Simulation